bmartinson/ngx-advanced-img/README.md

   console.log('bitmap loaded with size (B):', bitmap.fileSize);

   bitmap.optimize(
+    bitmap.mimeType,
     +this.quality,
-    bitmap.mimeType,
     +this.scale / 100,
     +this.maxDimension,
-    this.size ? +this.size : undefined,
+    {
+      sizeLimit: +this.size,
-    this.mode,
+      mode: this.mode,
-    !!this.strictMode,
+      strict: !!this.strictMode,
+    },
+    options?: INgxAdvancedImgOptimizationOptions,
   ).then((data: INgxAdvancedImgBitmapOptimization) => {
     // ... save the file? use that resultant data in other canvases?
   }).catch(() => {